proycon/alpino_clam_webservice/README.md

 a dependency parser for Dutch developed at the University of Groningen.
 The webservice is powered by [CLAM](https://proycon.github.io/clam).

-We host thus webservice on https://webservices-lst.science.ru.nl , register for a free account there if you just want to use our installation.
+We host this webservice on https://webservices-lst.science.ru.nl , register for a free account there if you just want to use our installation.

 If you want to deploy the webservice yourself, on your own server, then this